Ramzan Id | Eid-ul-Fitar In India

-The Muslim holy month Ramadan starts on Monday 6th May with the sighting of the new moon and will continue for 30 days until first week of June.
-(The Actual Date Varies With The Cycle Of Moon, Every Year)
+The Muslim holy month Ramadan starts on Wednesday, 22nd March with the sighting of the new moon and will continue for 30 days until the first week of April.
+(The Actual Date Varies With The Cycle Of Moon, Every Year).

-A scared and Holy month of Ramadan is very important for Muslims all over the world, they keep fast for the entire month which ends with Eid-ul-Fitr including grand celebration and Iftar parties, it is a Muslim version of Christmas.
+A sacred and Holy month of Ramadan is very important for Muslims all over the world, they keep fast for the entire month which ends with Eid-ul-Fitr including grand celebrations and Iftar parties, it is a Muslim version of Christmas.

-Muslim wake up before sunrise and eat the first meal of the day called Sehri which is the last meal until sunset.
-They eat a lot of high protein foods and drinks as much water as possible so they remain energized throughout the day.
+Muslims wake up before sunrise and eat the first meal of the day called Sehri which is the last meal until sunset.
+They eat a lot of high-protein foods and drink as much water as possible so they remain energized throughout the day.

 Muslims increase their prayers, charity during Ramadan and practice self-discipline.
 It is believed that “When Ramadan arrives, the gates of Paradise are opened and the gates of hell are locked up and devils are put in chains.”

 The end of Ramadan is Eid ul-Fitr also called Meethi Eid “Festival of breaking of the fast“. this festival is celebrated as the conclusion of the 30 days of fasting.
 After the 29-30 days of dawn to sunset fasting period, Eid-U-Fitr falls on the first day of Shawwal, the month that follows Ramadan.
 On this day Muslims attend communal prayers and it is a big joyous occasion.